QuantumNuke75/Unofficial-Modding-Guide/map_modding/mapmodding.md

 YourProjectName is only a placeholder for what you name your project when you make it in the New Project menu in Epic's UE4 Launcher.
 The project name for the Meth house map for example is listed as `RoN_Meth`.

-To make a map you should start by downloading the Bare Bones mapping template on [Nexus Mods](https://www.nexusmods.com/readyornot/mods/472?tab=files)
+To make a map you should start by downloading the newly updated Bare Bones mapping template from my [Google Drive](https://drive.google.com/file/d/1jQHbh66hWBiBw-D0OWGVFNziU7p4fp8y/view?usp=sharing)
 It includes all the C++ files and Folder Structs like listed below and should provide you with a clean slate to start map modding.
 The Folder struct below is only the nessescary files required for the map to work (using all features) but the Bare Bones includes more files for conveniency.